 *T.S.
 Shih, R.W.
 Green, and R.W.
 Heine, Evaluation of 8-15% bentonite content of green sand properties.
 Part 4.
 Summary.
 AFS Transactions, 1987.

 Was this content useful to you?
-Get a FREE Demo to our Green Sand Systems course, click on the link below.
+To get a FREE Demo to our Green Sand Systems course, fill out the form below.